 Funding Local Causes

-Warm Herts Fund - Warm Spaces grants to enable groups to open their doors wide this winter 23-24
+Community Spaces Fund - Grants to enable groups to open their doors wide to their community

-In particular the funding is to support groups who welcome those who are vulnerable or have been affected by the rising cost of living.
+In particular, the funding is to support groups who welcome those who are vulnerable or have been affected by the rising cost of living, by providing them with a free, welcoming and safe space.

-Your warm space could be something set up specifically to help people this winter, or an existing service that your community group offers which you are extending to help more people.
-If you have previously delivered a successful registered warm or cool space and residents still need your space you can apply for further funding for this winter.
+Your community space could be something set up specifically to help local people, or an extension to an existing service that your community group already offers in order to help more people.
+If you have previously delivered a successful registered warm or cool space, to apply again it needs to be at least six months after your previous grant.

 The Warm and Cool Spaces initiatives to date have enabled many community venues to open their doors to residents.
-This further funding has been made available by Hertfordshire County Council.
-It is to enable community groups to add to the network of safe, trusted places where residents can go to keep warm.
+This further funding has been made available by Hertfordshire County Council as part of the Government’s Household Support Grant.
+It is to enable community groups to add to the network of safe, trusted places where residents can come together and socialise.
 Hertfordshire County Council has worked in collaboration with district councils and other partners, to create the network of Community Spaces

-Applications are welcome from charities, community and voluntary groups and not for profit organisations.
-Parish Councils working alongside community groups are also welcome to apply, and any previously registered Warm or Cool Spaces.
+Applications are welcome from charities, community and voluntary groups, and not for profit organisations.
+Parish Councils working alongside community groups are also welcome to apply, as well as any previously registered Warm or Cool Spaces.

-We encourage organisations to provide Warm Spaces which are free and accessible by all communities in Hertfordshire.
+We encourage organisations to provide Community Spaces which are free and accessible by all communities in Hertfordshire.

 Who can apply?